TrueBlocks/trueblocks-core/src/apps/grabABI/README.md

 ##### The --file option

 All `quickBlocks` command-line tools support the `--file:filename` option.
 Place valid commands, on separate lines, in a file and include the above option.
 In some cases, this option may significantly improve performance.
-Please a semi-colon at the start of a line to make it a comment.
+Place a semi-colon at the start of a line to make it a comment.

 Powered by QuickBlocks.io